dyne/W3C-DID/docs/README.md

 Thank you for choosing our decentralized identity solution.
 We hope that it empowers you to take control of your own identity and personal data.

+## Supported fields
-## Our W3C DID implementation supports:
+Our W3C DID implementation supports:
 * A list of API endpoints, as an array “serviceEndpoint”.
-* Geolocation fiels as “Country” and “State”
+* Geolocation fields as “Country” and “State”
 * Public keys for:
   * Secp256k1 ECDSA, widely used for single signatures
   * ED25519 EDDSA widely used for single signatures
   * BLS381 [“Reflow”](https://medium.com/think-do-tank/reflow-crypto-material-passports-for-the-circular-economy-d75b3aa63678) [[REFLOW]], for multisignature and advanced zero-knowledge proof operations
   * Dilithium2, for [quantum-proof signatures](https://medium.com/think-do-tank/quantum-proof-cryptography-e23b165b3bbd)
   * Ethereum public addresses (“blockchainAccountId”), following the eip155 standard
-* The DID whose document contains the txId on Ethereum-based blockchain ganache where the DID document was stored, stored in the string “alsoKnownAs”
-* The JWS signature of the DID Document operated by the [Controller](https://did.dyne.org/docs/) inside the "proof"
+* The JWS signature of the DID Document operated by an admin inside the "proof" field in order to ensure data integrity.

-To have more information about the specification of our DID method you can jump to the [Specification Section](specification.md?id=specification).
+To have more information about the specification of our DID method you can jump to the [Specification Section](/specification#specification).

-If you are more interested in understanding what type of keys we have used inside the DID document you can visit our [Security Vocabulary](security.md).
+If you are more interested in understanding what type of keys we have used inside the DID document you can visit our [Security Vocabulary](/specification#dyne-org-s-w3c-did-security-vocabulary).